WPCloudDeploy/wp-cloud-deploy/README.md

 ## Change Log ##
 5.3.9
 ------
+* New: WPAPP - Option to download 'nightly' WordPress builds.
 * Tweak: WPAPP - PHP 7.4 is now shown with an orange border (caution) in the apps list (since 7.4 no longer receives security updates).

 5.3.8